JetBrains/kotlin-web-site/docs/topics/roadmap.md

 ## Key priorities

 The goal of this roadmap is to give you a big picture.
-Here's a list of our key priorities – the areas we are investing the most effort into:
+Here's a list of our key projects – the most important things we focus on delivering:

-* **Fast turnaround**: making the change-test-debug cycle really fast.
-* **New compiler**: a rewrite of the Kotlin compiler optimized for speed, parallelism, and unification.
-Later we will also work on pluggability.
+* **K2 compiler**: a rewrite of the Kotlin compiler optimized for speed, parallelism, and unification.
+It will also let us introduce many anticipated language features.
-* **Fast and smooth IDE**: improving the stability and performance of the Kotlin plugin.
-* **Kotlin for JVM server-side development**: expanding support for server-side use cases across the Kotlin ecosystem.
+* **K2-based IntelliJ plugin**: much faster code completion, highlighting, and search, together with a more stable code analysis.
-* **Kotlin Multiplatform Mobile**: improving the user experience and feature set for sharing code on mobile platforms.
+* **Kotlin Multiplatform Mobile**: promote the technology to Stable by improving the toolchain stability and documentation and ensuring compatibility guarantees.
+* **Experience of library authors**: a set of documentation and tools helping to set up, develop, and publish Kotlin libraries.

 ## Kotlin roadmap by subsystem